Ordfin/Documentation/pages/suite/suite-download-and-set-up.md

 {% include note.html content="The tutorial uses Binance as the exchange of choice.
 If you don't have an account with Binance, you will still be able to follow 85% of the tutorial.
 The remaining 15% involves running a live trading session, which requires an account with the exchange.
 You may learn how to work with other exchanges later on." %}

-## Use Chrome, the Only Tested Browser

-Before you begin, it is highly recommended that you <a href="https://www.google.com/chrome/" rel="nofollow" rel="noopener" target="_blank">install Chrome</a> and set it up as your default browser.

-{% include important.html content="Use Chrome so that you have a similar environment as the dev team in case you need help.
-We are not testing on any other browsers, and it is a well-known fact that browsers behave differently." %}

-## Uninstall

-Simply delete the ```Superalgos``` folder.